salmansidd/game-of-thrones-houses/README.md

 # Getting Started with the React Web App for Game of Thrones' Houses

 This is a Single Page Application to display all houses of Game of Thrones using React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Documentation for the Game of Thrones API is available [here](https://www.anapioficeandfire.com/Documentation).
+The application is tested End-2-End using [Cypress Framework](https://www.cypress.io/)

+## Technology Stack

+JavaScript, React, Material UI and Cypress JS

 ## Available Scripts